 How To Grow Crocosmia

-Also, some specialist varieties, often seen at plant fairs and shows, are attractive, but unfortunately they may not be fully hardy. (explanation of frost hardy)
+Also, some specialist varieties, often seen at plant fairs and shows, are attractive, but not all are fully hardy. (explanation of frost hardy)

 Crocosmia also makes great cut flowers and as the clumps produce so many blooms there is plenty for the garden and the vase.
 See image below.